 Multiple object tracking (MOT) aims at identifying objects of interest in a video sequence and representing them as a set of trajectories through time.
 In recent years, MOT has drawn significant attention due to its critical role in a wide range of applications such as traffic surveillance (\cite{traffic-surveillance}), autonomous driving (\cite{autonomous-driving}, \cite{autonomous-driving-2}) and human behavior prediction (\cite{psaltatsir}).

-Due to recent advancements in object detection, most modern trackers (\cite{track-by-det} \cite{tracktor}) follow a tracking-by-detection pipeline where objects of interest localized by a detector are associated by a predefined metric in order to form existing trajectories.
-Missing detections, interaction between targets in a crowded scene and partial/full occlusions of targets are only few of the challenges that MOT algorithms struggle with and can often lead to trajectory fragmentation and low performance.
+Due to recent advancements in object detection, most modern trackers (\cite{track-by-det}, \cite{tracktor}) follow a tracking-by-detection pipeline where objects of interest localized by a detector are associated by a predefined metric in order to form existing trajectories.
+Missing detections, interaction between targets in a crowded scene and partial or full occlusions of targets are only few of the challenges that MOT algorithms struggle with and can often lead to trajectory fragmentation and low performance.
 Under an online context, tracking-by-detection approaches rely heavily on data association methods in order to compose target trajectories through comparing detection hypotheses only with existing trajectories within a video frame.

 In most existing methods, this data association process relies on computing a set of similarity scores between existing trajectories and detections.
 In general, a significant number of modern MOT algorithms rely heavily on data association methods such as network flow optimization like \cite{network-flow-1} or the Hungarian algorithm (\cite{kuhn1955hungarian}).
-However, in any case a final optimization step is always required in order to infer the optimal assignments between multiple detections and existing targets inducing a significant computational overhead to a typical MOT algorithm.
+However, in any case a final optimization step is always required in order to infer the optimal assignments between multiple detections and existing targets adding extra complexity to a typical MOT algorithm.